Last Updated: August 29, 2024

 United Kingdom

-💰 Compare Julie Andrews' Net Worth
+1. What Is Julie Andrews' Net Worth And Salary?

-What is Julie Andrews' Net Worth and Salary?
+What Is Julie Andrews' Net Worth and Salary?

-Julie Andrews is an English film and stage actress, singer, and dancer who has a net worth of $30 million.
-Although she originally rose to fame as a child actress in stage productions, Andrews later cemented herself as one of the entertainment industry's leading stars.
+Dame Julie Andrews DBE is an English film and stage actress, singer, and dancer who has a net worth of $30 million.
+Although she originally rose to fame as a child actress in stage productions, Julie Andrews later cemented herself as one of the entertainment industry's leading stars.
 One of her most memorable roles was in "Mary Poppins," in which she played the lead.
 She also won an Academy Award for Best Actress as a result of her performance.

 Julie continues to book roles well into the modern era and has established herself as a talented voice actress in recent years.
 Andrews is considered one of the most accomplished actresses of the current generation and has won numerous awards.
 Outside of acting, she is also praised for her impressive singing abilities, which she has put to good use in various musicals.